untangle/mfw_feeds/README.md

 ======================================

 The steps below describe building an openwrt x86 image with support for running packetd.
-This is accomplished by pulling in a custom feed wit= h the packetd application (precompiled for now) and a couple of dependencies.
+This is accomplished by pulling in a custom feed with the packetd application (precompiled for now) and a couple of dependencies.
 This is just an example of how we might build an openwrt based firmware image.